100%

 The extracted cork is fully used in the production of its various applications.
 After being transformed and fulfilling its function, it can be reused in the production process.
 One example is the process of recycling cork stoppers which, although they will never be used again as a sealant, can be crushed and the granules resulting from this process will give rise to a variety of products such as coverings, shoe soles, fishing buoys, among others.

-Inside cork
+Inside Cork

 The numerous qualities of cork can only be understood following a meticulous analysis of its chemical composition, to identify its various components and their average values: